 How do you build an effective company?
-For effective, I mean a company able to grow quickly, gain traction, have a strong brand while becoming financially viable in a relatively short time frame.
+By effective, I mean a company able to grow quickly, gain traction and have a strong brand while becoming financially viable in a relatively short time frame.

 - The people dimension

 These two dimensions walk hand in hand.
 Yet the people side is what makes the business thick from the economic standpoint.

 - A compelling value proposition: How do you want your people to think about your brand?